drivendataorg/deon/README.md

 <h1><b>An ethics checklist for data scientists</b></h1>

-`deon` is a command-line tool that allows you to easily add an ethics checklist to your data science projects.
+`deon` is a command line tool that allows you to easily add an ethics checklist to your data science projects.
 We support creating a new, standalone checklist file or appending a checklist to an existing analysis in [many common formats](#supported-file-types).

 ---